 Both types of customer pay the same price for a connection if they are on the regulated UFB fibre network.
 This means people living in easy-to-connect areas subsidise those elsewhere.
 Almost no-one complains about this subsidy.
-It’s a step towards bridging the digital divide.
+It’s a step towards bridging the rural digital divide.

 And anyway, a flat rate simplifies billing for service providers.
 Billing is expensive, so simple bills help keep costs down.

 By the time the UFB project completes, 87 percent of the population will be able to connect to fibre. while the other 13 percent are more at risk of being the wrong side of the digital divide, they won’t all have second rate connections.

 While the 87 percent cut-off point seems arbitrary, it is a reasonable place to draw a line.
 At least for now.
 Beyond that number each extra fibre connection gets more expensive to build.

 Theory says that some point fibre isn’t economic.
 It’s not clear where that point is.
 When our ancestors built the copper phone network they managed to cover 99 percent of the population.
 We weren’t richer in those days, if anything the job was harder.
 So the choice about where to draw the line is as much about social priorities and politics as economics.